-Wearable Brain-Machine Interface, this work reports fundamental strategies to design an ergonomic, portable EEG system for a broad range of assistive devices, smart home systems and neuro-gaming interfaces.
+Wearable Brain-Machine Interface, this work reports fundamental strategies to design an ergonomic, portable EEG system for a broad range of assistive devices, smart home systems, and neuro-gaming interfaces.
 The primary innovation is in the development of a fully integrated package of high-resolution EEG monitoring systems.
-Along with, circuits within a miniaturized skin-conformal system. https://www.glewengineering.com/light-sensors-could-improve-medical-devices-and-security-imaging/
+Along with circuits within a miniaturized skin-conformal system. https://www.glewengineering.com/light-sensors-could-improve-medical-devices-and-security-imaging/

 In addition, collaborators will take advantage of a new class of flexible, wireless sensors and electronics applied to the skin.
 The system includes three primary components.
-Highly flexible, hair-mounted electrodes that make direct contact with the scalp through hair. an ultrathin nanomembrane electrode.
+Highly flexible, hair-mounted electrodes that make direct contact with the scalp through the hair. an ultrathin nanomembrane electrode.
 Soft, flexible circuity with a Bluetooth telemetry unit.
 The recorded EEG data from the brain is processed in the flexible circuitry, then wirelessly delivered to a tablet computer via Bluetooth from up to 15 m away.

 Controlling Wheelchairs – Sensing Requirements

 Wearable Brain-Machine Interface with deep learning methods, commonly used to classify pictures of everyday things such as cats and dogs, to analyze the EEG signals.
 Like pictures of a dog contain ot of variations.
 EEG signals contain the same challenge of high variability.
-Deep learning methods proven to work well with pictures, and we show that they work very well with EEG signals.
+Deep learning methods have proven to work well with pictures, and we show that they work very well with EEG signals.

 Wearable Brain Interface Worn on Scalp

 This Wearable Brain Interface system uses three elastomeric scalp electrodes held onto the head with a fabric band.
 Ultrathin wireless electronics conformed to the neck.
-Also, a skin-like printed electrode placed on the skin below an ear.
-The dry soft electrodes adhere to the skin and with no adhesive or gel.
+Also, a skin-like printed electrode is placed on the skin below an ear.
+The dry soft electrodes adhere to the skin with no adhesive or gel.
 Along with ease of use, the system reduces noise and interference.
 Provide higher data transmission rates compared to existing systems.

-Inconclusion: Wearable Brain Interface
+In conclusion: Wearable Brain Interface